Attunewise/GPT/README.md

 5. `Schema-MacOS.json` - Schema for the actions provided by your GPT on a Mac.
 6. `serverURL.txt` - the url of your deployed server

-To build and deploy your server following these steps:
+xTo build and deploy your server follow these steps:
 1. Open a terminal and navigate to the `Cloud` folder.
 2. Run ```npm install -g firebase-tools``` to install the firebase cli, if you haven't already.
 2. Run ```firebase login``` to log in to the firebase cli, if you haven't already